ANRChoucas/Spatial-Nominal-Entity-Recognition/README.md

 ## Acknowledgement

-This work is supported and financed by French National Research Agency (ANR) under the CHOUCAS project (ANR-16-CE23-0018).
+This work is supported and funded in part by French National Research Agency (ANR) under the CHOUCAS project (ANR-16-CE23-0018).

 The [CHOUCAS project](http://choucas.ign.fr) is a French interdisciplinary research project aiming to respond to a need expressed by the high mountain gendarmerie platoon to help localising victims in mountain area.